 Research is an essential part of being ready for and responding to public health emergencies, like COVID-19 and Ebola.

 Randomised clinical trials are essential to advancing evidence-based medicine and improving human health.
-But new guidelines are needed, which is why we've launched the Good Clinical Trials Collaborative.
+But new guidance is needed, which is why we've launched the Good Clinical Trials Collaborative.